oxidauth/oxidauth/rfcs/1-2FA-email/rfc.md

 # Summary

 Enable two factor authentication via email.
 The user would provide their email/username and password (existing functionality) then be prompted to input a 6 digit code delivered to their email (new functionality) in order to login.
-The 6 digit code will be generated as an TOTP (Time based One Time Password) code.
+The 6 digit code will be generated as an TOTP (Time-based One Time Password) code.

 ### Benefit